durannumit/valorant-guide/README.md

 Valorant-api provides an extensive API containing data of most in-game items, assets and more!

 ### Tasks
-- [x] Make HomePage items background color dynamic
+- [ ] Make HomePage items background color dynamic

-- [x] Get more data from API and add more pages
+- [ ] Get more data from API and add more pages

-- [x] Localization
+- [ ] Localization

+- [ ] Widget Testing

 ### License
 ```xml